Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

     var n = 0
     while n <= 10_000_000:
         n += 1
+    else:
+        print("n is now greater than 10_000_000") # => n is now greater than 10_000_000
     print(n) # => 10_000_001
 ```

+You can add an optional else: block (see line 1) which executes exactly once when the condition becomes False:

+**Skipping and exiting early from loops**
+break can be used to jump out of a loop.
+continue can be used to stop the current loop iteration and continue with the next iteration.

 ## 5.4 Catching exceptions with try-except-finally
 !! better example